 Summary: This OCTA-led project will add a second main track and passenger platform, extend the existing passenger platform, add improvements to at-grade crossings for pedestrian circulation, and install new station amenities including benches, shade structures, and ticket vending machines.
 The construction contract was awarded on March 22, 2021, and construction began on May 10, 2021.
-This quarter, construction continued with grading of the new rail bed as well as placement of rail and ballast (gravel used to form the bed of the railroad track).
+This quarter, construction continued with retaining walls for the new platform, rail and signal work, and installation of two turnouts and one new grade crossing panel.
 The project is anticipated to be completed in early 2023.

-Segment: Fullerton Transportation Center Improvements
+Project: Fullerton Transportation Center Improvements